 Working with sensitive newborns requires resilience, keen observation, and appropriate accreditation.

 In this short guide, we’ll go over the steps for how to become a NICU nurse.
-We’ll also review the career options you’ll access upon entering the profession and the NICU nurse requirements.
+We’ll also review how long it takes to become a NICU nurse and the career options you’ll access upon entering the profession.

 Step 1: Understand the Role